 - Ukulele Lessons and Music are taught by our specialists.
 All children in the Upper School learn the ukulele and are taught weekly music lessons by the headteacher.

 - Time Management Lessons is new and we are at the forefront of this ideology.
 Traditionally, lessons in Maths and Literacy last one hour and are structured within a starter, main and plenary.
 This doesn’t always meet every child’s needs.
 It doesn’t engage all children and teachers tend to micro-manage children’s time to complete tasks.
 At Rosemary Works we often teach a lesson (for example ‘perimeter’) within the first ten minutes of the lesson with children armed with whiteboards to scribe their responses and demonstrate their understanding.
 They then have 50 minutes to, at some point, go to the workstation where the teacher is developing their learning of perimeter (in this instance) and there are three other activities for the children to do that are unrelated to perimeter.
 There could be a reading station, some fine motor skills activities, work from three weeks ago, art – anything, but the children must visit the teacher for some of the time and complete the focused task.
 We’ve noticed that all children (with no exception) are fully engaged and driven to complete the task to the best of their ability.
 And don’t forget, the teacher is seeing 3 or 4 children at a time, so they are having a high level of support.
 It’s fascinating to see the three types of children’s behaviour that emerges from this.
 Some children do the focused task immediately to leave more time to themselves, some leave it to the ‘last minute’ and others flit between activities.
 Either way, results have further improved as a result of Time Management Lessons.

-- The Upper School children have Computing Lessons weekly using Scratch to program complicated algorithms.
+- The Lower and Upper School children have Computing Lessons weekly using Scratch and Scratch Jr to program.
 They are seriously impressing me with what they have achieved; to be learning what goes on under the bonnet of a computer, to be tech-smart, is essential for their future.